SMILELab-FL/FedLab/README.md

 | ----------  | ------------------------- | --------------------------- |
 |  45.6 Min   |     2.9 Min               |              4.23 Min       |

+The results are obtained by running the [tutorial](https://github.com/SMILELab-FL/FedLab/blob/master/tutorials/readme_exp.ipynb) and an example of cross-process scenario.
+Besides, the results reveal the simulation efficiency of FedLab under different simulation modes.
+Cross-process with 2 machines could be slower in this setting due to communication bottleneck.

 ### Communication Efficiency